<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/1ac644d4c3f54087bef4289a089c9d7c/pixel?tag=ViewContent&amp;noscript=1">

 1. Build Your Network Before You Need It

 Invest in other people before asking for anything.
 Cultivate your relationships over time, the same way you would tend a garden.
-Establish rapport with new connections by telling them your skills and asking how you can help them.
+Establish rapport with new connections by telling them about your skills and asking how you can help them.
 This could be an introduction, a pitch deck, advice or simply listening to a problem.
 Align yourself so you can build a relationship before asking for an investment.
 This will greatly benefit you down the road.

 2. Aim to Add Value